DHTMLX/docs-kanban/docs/api/provider/rest_routes/post_routes/js_kanban_post_cards_votes_route.md

 ### Description

-@short: Adds a new vote to the card and returns a json object with the card ID
+@short: Adds a new vote to the card and returns a json object with the voting user ID

 The route handles the **HTTP POST** request made to the `/cards/{cardId}/vote` path.